The Ultimate Kenya Safari Travel Guide

 $375 – $450 $500 – $600 $600 – $700 $750 – $950 $1,000 – $1,150 $1,200 – $1,600

-Don't be shy to chat to your Africa Safari Expert about your budget and what you hope to get out of your vacation to Kenya.
-We advise clients to have an idea of a budget band that you feel comfortable working within, and disclosing this at the earliest opportunity.
-This will hugely expedite the consultation process and you'll arrive at your ideal itinerary sooner.
+Don’t be shy to chat with your Africa Safari Expert about your budget and what you hope to get out of your vacation to Kenya.
+We advise clients to have an idea of a budget band that they feel comfortable working within and disclosing this at the earliest opportunity.
+This will hugely expedite the consultation process and you’ll arrive at your ideal itinerary sooner.

 It's easy to feel overwhelmed when thinking or talking about what you're willing to invest in your first-time safari in Kenya, but knowing what budget we can work with has a massive impact on planning a safari to Kenya.